Quickstart

 ```bash

-curl --location 'https://public-api.tubelab.net/v1/outliers?query=minecraft'
+curl --location 'https://public-api.tubelab.net/v1/search/outliers?query=minecraft' \

---H 'Authorization: Api-Key '
+-H 'Authorization: Api-Key '

 ```